Asher978/Project-1-GA/README.md

 ## Opportunities for Future Growth

-> If you had more time to work on your game, what would you do?
 *  Add difficulty levels - where the ball moves faster after scoring certain points
 *  Integration of AI player.
 Currently both players have to be human.
 *  Use of media queries for different screen resolutions and for mobile.